Gomez0015/PortfolioCMD/README.md

 Credits to: https://github.com/nitin42/terminal-in-react for the awsome library!

-Added my own commands and a small CTF!
-Try to find the flag if you can!
+At the same time that I am building my portfolio I am creating a small but fun plugin for this module, will be a CTF plugin allowing you to hide flags in the terminal and even establish ssh connections!